RiddledVisionz/RiddledVisionz/README.md

   (I will back away if I feel unwelcome.)

  Smg4.
 Hoppers, DND, and  the Toy AU! are my main fixations.
-I cannot count all the others, but if you wanna ask, you can.
+I cannot count all the others, but if you wanna ask out of curiosity, you can.
 There's a chance I may know what you're talking about.

 I suffer from GAD, and I have autism, so I can be a bit snappy in GAD episodes.
 Please keep that in mind, but I swear I am nice.
 Although if you are a close friend. you still are allowed to interact since I am more comfortable being around you.
 DNI if Albeist, Racist, Transphobic, Homophobic, or force religion.
 Etc..]